MBoemo/DNAscent/docs/source/detect.rst

-     -t,--threads              number of threads (default is 1 thread), --GPU                      use the GPU device indicated for prediction (default is CPU), -q,--quality              minimum mapping quality (default is 20), -l,--length               minimum read length in bp (default is 1000).
+     -t,--threads              number of threads (default is 1 thread), --GPU                      use the GPU device indicated for prediction (default is CPU), -q,--quality              minimum mapping quality (default is 20), -l,--length               minimum read length in bp (default is 100).

 The main input of ``DNAscent detect`` is an alignment (bam file) between the sequence fastq from Guppy and the organism's reference genome.
 This bam file should be sorted using ``samtools sort`` and indexed using ``samtools index`` so that there is a .bam.bai file in the same directory as the bam file.
 (Please see the example in :ref:`workflows` for details on how to do this.)
 The full path to the reference genome used in the alignment should be passed using the ``-r`` flag, and the index required by the ``-i`` flag is the file created using ``DNAscent index`` (see :ref:`index`).

 The number of threads is specified using the ``-t`` flag. ``DNAscent detect`` multithreads quite well by analysing a separate read on each thread, so multithreading is recommended.
-By default, the signal alignments and ResNet predictions are run on CPUs.
-If a CUDA-compatible GPU device is specified using the ``--GPU`` flag, then the signal alignments will be run on CPUs using the threads specified with ``-t`` and the ResNet BrdU and EdU predictions will be run on the GPU.
+By default, the signal alignments and ResNet BrdU predictions are run on CPUs.
+If a CUDA-compatible GPU device is specified using the ``--GPU`` flag, then the signal alignments will be run on CPUs using the threads specified with ``-t`` and the ResNet BrdU prediction will be run on the GPU.
 Your GPU device number can be found with the command ``nvidia-smi``.
 GPU use requires that CUDA and cuDNN are set up correctly on your system and that these libraries can be accessed.
 If they're not, DNAscent will default back to using CPUs.

 It is sometimes useful to only run ``DNAscent detect`` on reads that exceed a certain mapping quality or length threshold (as measured by the subsequence of the contig that the read maps to).
 In order to do this without having to filter the bam file, DNAscent provides the ``-l`` and ``-q`` flags.
 Any read in the bam file with a reference length lower than the value specificed with ``-l`` or a mapping quality lower than the value specified with ``-q`` will be ignored.

 Before calling BrdU and EdU in a read, ``DNAscent detect`` must first perform a fast event alignment (see https://www.biorxiv.org/content/10.1101/130633v2 for more details).
 Quality control checks are performed on these alignments, and if they're not passed, then the read fails and is ignored.
 Hence, the number of reads in the output file will be slightly lower than the number of input reads.
-Typical failure rates are about 5-10%, although this will vary slightly depending on the read length, the analogue substitution rate, and the genome sequenced.
+Typical failure rates are about 5-10%, although this will vary slightly depending on the read length, the BrdU substitution rate, and the genome sequenced.

 Output
 ------